If you're thinking about doing some DIY presents this year your period of thinking is over - today you're going to learn how to make vanilla extract.

 If you want to make the bottle fancy head on over to the Graphics Fairy which is where I got this Vanilla label that I personalized a bit.

-Get your → Vanilla Extract Label ← here.
+Get your → Vanilla Extract Paper Label ← here.

-At the prices I've listed each bottle of Vanilla extract will cost you around $10 to gift including the vanilla bean, the bottle and the vodka but any of these things could change price by the time you read this.
-And then they might change again.
-And again.
-You get the idea.
+The price of each bottle of pure vanilla extract will vary depending on the cost of the bottles, vodka and eans but generally assume cost you anywhere from $5-$10 to gift including the vanilla bean, the bottle and the vodka but any of these things could change price by the time you read this.

 The vanilla on the left had been steeping for a couple of months.
 The vanilla on the right was just made the day I took the photo.
 As it infuses the liquid will get darker and darker.